finos/common-domain-model/documentation/source/event-model.rst

 """""""""""""""""""""""

 * The effective date is optional as it is not applicable to certain events (e.g. observations), or may be redundant with the event date.
 * The event qualifier attribute is derived from the event qualification features.
-This is further detailed in the `Event Qualification Section`_.
+This is further detailed in the :ref:`event-qualification-section`.

 Workflow
 ^^^^^^^^